plant with hands in soil

 Income protection will pay a percentage of your income until the shorter of a fixed age, your return to work, or death, or if you are unable to work due to illness or injury.

-There are typically ‘bolted on’ services within income protection such as mental health support, bereavement support, counselling, GP appointments available throughout the term of the policy enhancing the overall support this type of financial protection can provide.
-These bolt on services are also often available from day one of the cover.
+There are typically ‘bolted on’ services within income protection, such as mental health support, bereavement support, counselling, and GP appointments available throughout the term of the policy, enhancing the overall support this type of financial protection can provide.
+These bolt-on services are also often available from day one of the cover.

 Mental health claims are also becoming increasingly recognised within these types of policies.
-This is however a new area and when looking at appropriate cover, it is worth understanding not all protection policies provide equal cover.
-Understanding the scope of the policy is equally important as identifying your protection needs as some cheaper policies may not have the scope you believe them to.
+This is, however, a new area and when looking at appropriate cover, it is worth understanding that not all protection policies provide equal cover.
+Understanding the scope of the policy is equally important as identifying your protection needs, as some cheaper policies may not have the scope you believe them to.

 Example

 John is a desk worker aged 45, who has a fall and starts to suffer from severe back pain and needs to take extended leave from his job.
-John holds a personal income protection policy as his works policy is to pay statutory sick pay only, with no enhanced offering.
-After his 12-week deferred period, his income protection policy pays out 55% of his income tax free which allows him to cover his bills comfortably.
+John holds a personal income protection policy as his work policy is to pay statutory sick pay only, with no enhanced offering.
+After his 12-week deferred period, his income protection policy pays out 55% of his income tax-free, which allows him to cover his bills comfortably.

 The key point here is that John was able to maintain his quality of life and financial continuity despite injury.
 The policy is not built to deter him from returning to work but is structured to accommodate a phased return.